 Earl is a self-taught photographer and has spent the last 15 years documenting explosive demolitions around the world with his camera.
 (If you’ve seen any of those Discovery Channel shows, then you’ve seen his work.)
 When not on the road, he enjoys shooting concerts and Philadelphia Union.
 Earl loves the community and friendships that the Union has brought him.
 Fortunately, he has a wonderful and understanding wife who allows him to obsess over soccer and not give him too much crap for his jersey and scarf collection.
 She even let him name their French Bulldog Zizou.
 You can see some of Earl’s work photographing things blowing up, concerts, and, of course, the Union, here.
 Follow him on Twitter @EarlWGardner.

-Michael C. Long is a freelance photographer specializing in people, place and food.
+Michael C. Long is a freelance photographer specializing in people, places, and food.
 He owns Michael Long Fotograffic, LLC.
 The world of sport and the story of the people behind it now falls before his lens and obsesses him.
 Mike has been shooting professionally for about 10 years bringing a dark wit and a discerning eye to an endless variety of subjects.
 Mike’s work has been published widely and in many formats.
 He lives in Philadelphia with his dog and 2 cats.
 His work can be seen at www.fotograffic.net.

 Paul got back into photography after buying a digital camera a couple of years ago.
 Since then, he has been practicing taking sports pictures of his three kids.
 Paul has almost 40 years experience in playing and coaching soccer, which helps him anticipate where the action is heading.